Professor of Epidemiology (Environmental Health Sciences)

 Dr. Chen has been collaborating with...

-Senior Research Scientist in and Lecturer in Epidemiology (Microbial Diseases)
+Lecturer in Epidemiology (Microbial Diseases)

 Bartonella; Borrelia; Hantavirus; Leptospira; Lyme Disease; Rabies; Rickettsia; Global Health; Zoonoses; Arenavirus